Directed Information Graphs: Graphical Model Identification -- General

-The proof follows from Lemma~\ref{lem:caus_data_proc}.
-Algorithm~1 requires the full joint statistics.
+The proof is in Appendix~\ref{prf:thm:alg1}.
+Algorithm~1 requires the full joint distribution.
 However, it only uses $\mathcal{O}(m^2)$ tests.
 Note that the tests used in line~5 are adaptive, using the current $B(i)$.
-We next consider the algorithm for constructing directed information graphs.
+Next consider an alternative algorithm following the definition of directed information graphs (Definition~\ref{def:dir_info_grph}).